Teens and Kids in Hilo

 Competitive Sports Teams for Kids

-Hilo has several Swim teams.
-The Hawaii Swimming Club meets at the indoor Kawamoto Swim Stadium.
-Swim teams also practice at county NAS pool and pools at the Kamehameha School, St. Josephs, Hilo High School, Christian Liberty, and Waiakea High Schools.
-See pictures of county swimming pools in Hilo.
+Hilo has swim teams that practice at the county indoor Kawamoto Swim Stadium and NAS pool.
+The county also sponsorAmerican Red Cross life guard training for youth as well as summer swimming classes.
+Swim teams also practice at Kamehameha School , St. Joseph, Hilo High School, Christian Liberty, and Waiakea High School pools.
 The YWCA has a heated pool which offers swim classes.

-A Gymnastics school practices in Hilo at Pantheon Gymnatistics located on Kalanikoa Street.
+A Gymnastics school practices in Hilo at Pantheon Gymnastics located on Kalanikoa Street.
 The Pacific Gymnastics Flippers team competes nationally.

 Pacific Gymnasts in parade at Merrie Monarch

-Hilo has several competitive and recreational canoe and outrigger clubs including Kamehameha Canoe Club and Puna Canoe Club.
+Hilo has several competitive and recreational canoe and outrigger clubs including Puna Canoe Club.
 Youth sailing and other boating is supported by the Na Hoa Holomoku of Hawaii Yacht Club.

 Hilo kids paddling in Hilo Bay